jsta/gssurgo_data/README.md

-# gSSURGO
+# gssurgo_data

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-`gSSURGO` contains multiple text format datasets referenced to a single raster grid.
+The `gSSURGO` data product contains multiple text format datasets referenced to a single raster grid.
 The raster grids are contained within file geodatabase archives and  can only be extracted using ArcGIS (using the fileGDB driver).

-This repo enables subsequent open source workflows by extracting the grid and aggregating it along with the remaining data into a geopackage.
+This repo enables subsequent open source workflows to extract `gSSURGO` grids and aggregate the remaining data into a geopackage.

+Much of the operation of this repo is facilitated by the `gssurgo` python package.

 ## Prereqs